que-rb/que/docs/active_job.md

 ## Using Que With ActiveJob

-You can include `Que::ActiveJob::JobExtensions` into your `ApplicationJob` subclass to get support for all of Que's job methods.
+You can include `Que::ActiveJob::JobExtensions` into your `ApplicationJob` subclass to get support for all of Que's [helper methods](/job_helper_methods.md).
+These methods will become no-ops if you use a queue adapter that isn't Que, so if you like to use a different adapter in development they shouldn't interfere.

-Recommend using numeric priorities over named queues, again.
+Additionally, including `Que::ActiveJob::JobExtensions` lets you define a run() method that supports keyword arguments.